CodeArc13/Logic-Simulator-Old-Master-/README.md

 Middle mouse dragging pans the view

-Experiment and create cicuits using the wires and transistors to make invertors and inturn gates and larger circuits.
+Experiment and create circuits using the wires and transistors to make invertors and inturn gates and larger circuits.

 No saving yet!